Optimizing supply chains in transport logistics

 Work Experience

-This should be brief and, as a general rule of thumb, focus on the last five years of your career, or last three roles, in chronological order with the most recent at the top.
-Highlight your key achievements, and aim to use bullet points rather than lengthy descriptions.
+This part of your CV should be clear and succinct, and focus on the last five years of your career, or last three roles that are relevant to your field, in chronological order with the most recent at the top.

-[Job Title], [Company Name] [Location]
+[Job Title], [Company Name] [Location] [Sector]

 [Date M/Y- Date M/Y]